MysticDirt/jAIce/README.md

 Finally, locate the model section in our website to use jAIce.

 THE MODEL IS NOT IN THE REPOSITORY.
 The file is too large to commit.

-I am working on a workaround.
+I uploaded the models to HuggingFace: https://huggingface.co/MysticDirt/jAIce/tree/main

+Put them in the model folder to run the app.

 ### Warning